 6.8.2 Functional description

 The proposed solution introduces a MOCN TMGI used for MBS session when the related MBS service needs to be provided over PLMNs sharing NG-RANs.
+The MOCN TMGI is identified by a shared PLMN ID it includes.
 A MOCN TMGI is allocated by one of the PLMNs and the MBS session identified by the MOCN TMGI is established only with the PLMN that has allocated the MOCN TMGI.
 The AF transmits the DL media stream to the PLMN that the MBS session was established.
 Therefore, the NG-RAN shared by the multiple PLMNs receives the DL media stream only from the 5GC of the PLMN that the MBS session was established and transmits the media stream by using the MOCN TMGI.

 For the MOCN TMGI, a Shared PLMN ID needs to be created and used by the PLMNs sharing NG-RANs.
 All the MB-SMFs in the PLMNs sharing NG-RANs are configured with the Shared PLMN ID so that the MB-SMFs can allocate the MOCN TMGIs.
+The MB-SMF understands whether a TAI is for shared NG-RAN or not by local configuration.

 Figure 6.8.2-1 shows an MBS example scenario including MOCN network sharing, specifically: